A fascinating look into the technology and engagement that await us

 Connected packaging as a portal to other technologies

 As costs of components like electronic sensors drop over time, the increasing feasibility for integrating additional technologies into one package greatly increases its value potential.
 Connecting a Time Temperature Indicator (TTI) to an NFC tag, for example, allows a consumer to verify that a product has never exceeded allowable temperature ranges during transport and storage.
-At Jones Packaging, for example, we’re currently pilot-testing an intelligent blister pack, designed to track medication adherence.
+At Jones Healthcare Group, for example, we’re currently pilot-testing an intelligent blister pack, designed to track medication adherence.
 By applying conductive ink traces on the top of each blister cavity and connecting these traces to an integrated device, this blister pack is able to monitor when a patient takes (or more importantly forgets to take) their medication.
 Notifications are configured based on a patient’s medication schedule and can be sent to anyone involved in a patient’s wellbeing (e.g. the patients themselves, family members, caregivers, or to the monitoring physician in a clinical trial).

 Creating experiences for connected packaging